Challenges in the Life of Meek Mill in a Detailed Timeline

 2012: Detained by city police after album release party

-May 2013: Probation Violation
+May 2013: Probation violation and etiquette classes

-In May 2013, Meek Mill violated his probation by failing to report travel plans and social media posts resulting in death threats to his probation officer.
+In May 2013, Meek Mill was found to have violated his probation for failing to report travel plans and social media postings resulting in death threats to his probation officer.
 He was ordered to take etiquette classes.

 June 2013: Continual failure to report travel plans

-July 11, 2014: Probation Revoked
+July 11, 2014: Probation revoked, sentenced to jail

-On July 11, 2014, Meek Mill's probation was revoked, and he was sentenced to three to six months in jail.
+On July 11, 2014, Meek Mill's probation was revoked and he was sentenced to three to six months in jail.

-December 17, 2015: Guilty verdict for parole violation
+December 17, 2015: Guilty of parole violation

-February 5, 2016: Sentenced to House Arrest and Probation
+February 5, 2016: Sentenced to house arrest

-June 2, 2016: Additional House Arrest
+June 2, 2016: Additional house arrest

 December 2016: Shooting outside Connecticut concert